hiepph/dotfiles/README.md

 # Stow

-Mainly I structure my configurations follow their paths starting from
+Mainly I structure my modules follow their paths starting from `$HOME`.
+To activate the module, symlink the corresponding folder to `$HOME`.
-$HOME.
-To activate the configuration, symlink the corresponding folder to $HOME.

 This task is done by [GNU Stow](https://www.gnu.org/software/stow/manual/stow.html).

 ```
-stow <conf>
+stow <module>
 ```

 # Linux